grpc/grpc.github.io/docs/guides/concepts.md

 ```

-gRPC lets you define four kinds of service method:
+gRPC lets you define four kinds of service methods:

 - Unary RPCs where the client sends a single request to the server and gets a
   single response back, just like a normal function call.